A tuple is a collection which is ordered and unchangeable. In Python tuples are written with round brackets.

 print("Yes, 'apple' is in the fruits tuple")

-To determine how many items a list have, use the
+To determine how many items a tuple has, use the

 Print the number of items in the tuple: